Daemonic ergotropy in continuously-monitored open quantum batteries: Daemonic ergotropy in continuously-monitored open quantum systems

-The upper bound can be achieved whenever the system is initially prepared in a pure state and the monitoring is performed with unit efficiency $\eta=1$, independently of the kind of unravelling, i.e. $\overline{\mathcal{E}}_{\sf unr,\eta=1}(t) = {E}(\varrho_{\sf unc}(t))$. \end{prop} \begin{proof} The first inequality in Eq.~(\ref{eq:daemonunravel}) is a generalization of Eq. (\ref{eq:daemonconvex}), applied to $\varrho_{\sf unc}(t) = \sum_{\sf traj} p_{\sf traj} \varrho_{\sf c}(t)$.
-Similarly the upper bound is a consequence of Eq. (\ref{eq:daemontwo}), while the fact that the upper bound can be achieved for unravellings of pure states follows straightforwardly from Prop.~\ref{prop1}. \end{proof}
+The upper bound can be achieved in the presence of Markovian environment, whenever the system is initially prepared in a pure state and the monitoring is performed with unit efficiency $\eta=1$, independently of the kind of unravelling, i.e.